galaxyeagle/Web-Development-Tutorial/9-NextJS.md

 Unlike React, Nextjs supports file-based routing.
 Pages Router is the traditional way and App Router the new way to do file-based routing.
 You have already seen previously the difference in structures of the App Router & Pages Router.
 You get to choose one of these at the time of creating your project using `create-next-app`.

 ## Fetch API Calls within async/await blocks

 Pages Router is Client-heavy by default.
 For server tasks like `fetch api`, special data-fetching functions like `getServerSideProps` (SSR)/`getStaticProps` (SSG) respectively, i.e. export an async function called getServerSideProps/getStaticProps from a page.
 Any `fetch` has to be done from within them.
 But in App Router, by default, files in the `app/` directory are treated as `React Server Components`.
 This means you can export your page component itself as an `async` function and fetch data directly inside them.
 The server executes these functions, fetches the data, and sends the rendered HTML to the client.
 For interactivity possible only in client-side viz. hooks, states, you can add `'use client'` at the top of the page code.

-Now you must be thinking why to run fetch api calls on the server like REST API.
-THey can run on the client/browser, right?
-Here's where Nextjs trumps over Reactjs.
-By running on the server, you can run it at build time (SSG) or request-time (SSR) which makes it fast + eleiminatesthe need of intermediate SDKs within Expressjs endpoints, as Nextjs guarantees there’s no risk of exposing secrets or private logic to the client.
+Fetch API calls are preferred to be coded in RSCs, and since RSCs run on the server, you can run it at build time (SSG) or request-time (SSR) which makes it fast + eleiminates the need of intermediate SDKs within Expressjs endpoints, since Nextjs guarantees there’s no risk of exposing secrets or private logic to the client.
+This is an advantage over React/Express stack.

 To ensure SSR happens instead of SSG, you can simply add a `cache` propert like this: